News

 You have: a VPS with a domain name pointing to it and Node.js installed.
 You want: to deploy a secure, live static site.
 You do: npm i -g @ind.ie/web-server && web-server --live Hit your domain name in a browser.

 New blocking rules!
-On 1st April 2019, Laura blocked three blocker blockers, fixed one site, and blocked four new trackers.
+Laura blocked three blocker blockers, fixed one site, and blocked four new trackers.
 To get the new rules, open the app on iOS, or choose ‘Update rules’ from the menu on macOS.

 Indie Web Server: now with native 404 to 302 support for an evergreen web